Quality Technology Services

-QTS Realty Trust, Inc. (popularly known as Quality Technology Services, QTS or QTS Data Centers) is a provider of carrier-neutral data centers and provides colocation services within North America and Northern Amsterdam and is based in Overland Park, Kansas.
-The company's largest operating areas are: Northern Virginia, Dallas/Fort Worth, Chicago, Hillsboro, Oregon, and New Jersey.
+Quality Technology Services (QTS or QTS Data Centers) is an American provider of carrier-neutral data centers and provides colocation services within North America and the Netherlands and is headquartered in Overland Park, Kansas.
+The company's largest operating areas are: Northern Virginia, Dallas/Fort Worth, Chicago, Hillsboro, Oregon and New Jersey in the United States and United Kingdom, the Netherlands in Europe.

-The company has been named the most sustainable company in the data center industry for two years in a row (2019, 2020) by World Finance Magazine.
+In 2019 and 2020 the company was named the most sustainable company in the data center industry for two years in a row by World Finance Magazine.
 The company is also a member of the RE100, a global corporate leadership initiative bringing together influential businesses committed to 100% renewable electricity.

 On August 31, 2021, QTS announced that companies affiliated with the Blackstone Group had completed the acquisition of the company for approximately $10 billion.

 History

 Timeline

 In 2003, Chad Williams founded the company with the purchase of a data center in Kansas.

 In October 2005, the company acquired Deltacom's e^deltacom business unit and its data center in Suwanee, Georgia for $26 million.

 In October 2006, the company acquired a 960,000 square foot data center in Atlanta as well as Globix Hosting LLC for a total of $161 million.
 The company also acquired NTT USA LLC, which owned a 130,000 square foot facility in the New York City area.

 In December 2007, the company acquired the customers of First National Technology Solutions.
 The company also acquired 120,000 square feet of data center and office technology space in Silicon Valley.

 In April 2008, the company expanded into Florida.

 In 2010, the company acquired the former Qimonda semiconductor site in Richmond, Virginia and converted the property into a 1.3 million square foot mega data center.
 The MAREA and BRUSA subsea cable systems operated by Telxius terminate in this facility, forming the QTS Richmond Network Access Point.
 The QTS Richmond Network Access Point or the NAP was co-founded by Clint Heiden, former Chief Revenue Officer of QTS and Vinay Nagpal, President of InterGlobix, LLC.

 In 2011, the company acquired a data center in Lenexa, Kansas.

 In January 2013, the company acquired Herakles LLC and its 92,000 square-foot data center in San Francisco.

-In February 2013, the company acquired 40 acres in Irving, Texas for construction of a data center facility.

-In October 2013, the company became a public company via an initial public offering.
+In February that same year the company acquired 40 acres in Irving, Texas for construction of a data center facility.
+In October, the company became a public company via an initial public offering.

 In April 2014, the company acquired the former Chicago Sun-Times plant with plans to convert it into a data center.
 In June 2015, the company acquired Carpathia Hosting for $326 million.